-If a soil test reveals that your soil is lacking potassium, then you are probably looking for a way to supplement this important nutrient in your garden.
-Luckily, there are many options for high-potassium fertilizers.
+If a soil test reveals that your soil lacks potassium, you will need to find a way to add this important nutrient to your garden.
+Luckily, there are many options available for high-potassium fertilizers.

 So, what fertilizer is high in potassium?
-Fertilizers that are high in potassium include burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
+Fertilizers that are high in potassium include: burned cucumber skins, sulfate of potash magnesia, Illite clay, kelp, wood ash, greensand, granite dust, sawdust, soybean meal, alfalfa, and bat guano.
 Some of these fertilizers also contain nitrogen, phosphorus, and other important nutrients for plants.

 Of course, you can use a mixture of any of these sources of potassium, depending on what you have available.
-You can also use fertilizers formulated as bloom or blossom boosters, which will have high potassium content.
+You can also use fertilizers formulated as bloom booster (or blossom boosters), which will also have high potassium content.

 What Fertilizer Is High In Potassium?

 Here is a table with some of the best fertilizers with high potassium content.
-You can find more detail about each type of fertilizer after the table.
+You can find more detail about each type of fertilizer in the article after the table.